IARCbioinfo/needlestack/README.md

 The argument corresponds to the TxDb annotation package name without its extrimities.
 For the UCSC version of the reference Human genome hg19, one needs to set --ref_genome to "*Hsapiens.UCSC.hg19*".
 Note that the packages chosen for the annotations are compatible with the UCSC notations since most of the Gviz fonctionalities can handle these notations.

-By default, when using matched tumor/normal (pairs_file option), needlestack will produce pdf plots of regressions only for somatic variants and without the alignment plots; when not, needlestack will produce them for all variants and without the alignment plots.
+By default, when using matched tumor/normal (tn_pairs option), needlestack will produce pdf plots of regressions only for somatic variants and without the alignment plots; when not, needlestack will produce them for all variants and without the alignment plots.

 ![Example of an alignment plot](alignments.png "Example of an alignment plot")